Marshals, Veteran Car Run Team & Supporting Clubs

 Miles Wade CBE, Chairman of the VCR Steering Group

-I have the good fortune to lead the Royal Automobile Club in providing a world class private members’ club and, as the oldest motoring organisation in the United Kingdom, promoting the interest of motorists and motorsport.
+I have the good fortune to lead the Royal Automobile Club in providing a world class private members’ club and, as the oldest motoring organisation in the United Kingdom, promoting the best interests of motorists and motorsport.

-The Veteran Car Run is the Club’s signature motoring event, linking our past, present and future.
-I had the privilege of driving a 1900 Daimler in last year’s successful Run and have been closely engaged since 2013, my first outing.
+The Veteran Car Run is the Club’s signature motoring event, linking our past, present and future. had the privilege of driving a 1900 Daimler in the 2018 Run and have been closely engaged since 2013, my first outing.
 I have discovered that participation requires dogged determination, ingenuity and skill and the occasional helpful push up a hill.
-I have now been involved in organising six Runs, the highlight of the Club’s London Motor Week.
+I have now been involved in organising seven Runs, the highlight of the Club’s London Motor Week.

 Clive Boothman, Participant Representative